-- A relatively large number of people would benefit from the project. - An underserved or underrepresented community will benefit from the project (lowincome households, youth, seniors, veterans, immigrants, people with disabilities, etc.). - The project would benefit people in the community for many years (impact is not shortlived).
+- A relatively large number of people would benefit from the project. - An underserved or underrepresented community will benefit from the project (low-income households, youth, immigrants, seniors, veterans, people with disabilities, etc.). - The project is in a location where community members regularly congregate. - The project would benefit people in the community for many years (impact is not short-lived).